denten-books/plain-text/0-intro.md

 experiment about intelligent machines, directly connected to the birth of modern computing.
 A section on literary technique in the thought of Percy Lubbock, Walter Benjamin, and Mikhail Bakhtin opens the discussion.
-Materialist poetics arise concomitantly with a mechanistic, rule-based view of language leading to a series of thought experiments first in the writing of Ludwig Wittgenstein, and then in Alan Turing's seminal paper on an imaginary computer capable of reading and writing.
+Materialist poetics rise concomitantly alongside a mechanistic, rule-based view of language.
+In this chapter I reconstruct a series of thought experiments first in the writing of Ludwig Wittgenstein, and then in Alan Turing's seminal paper on an imaginary computer capable of reading and writing.
 The verbs to read and to write imply a type of cognitive processing.
 What does it mean to read and to write for a machine?
 What about broken mechanisms of comprehension?
-At once a device and an algorithm, the Turing machine blurs the boundaries between software and hardware, code and content, intelligence and its imitation.
+At once a device and an algorithm, the Turing machine blurs boundaries between software and hardware, code and content, intelligence and its imitation.

 Two rich intellectual histories collide on the pages of the **third chapter**
 chapter: one, the material history of formatting as a concept in computer